 MUSI 2312 - Theory Music IV.
-3 hours credit.
+3 credit hours.
 Continuation of advanced chromaticism and survey of analytical and compositional procedures in post-tonal music.
 Optional correlated study at the keyboard.
 Required of all music majors in the second semester of the sophomore year.
 Prerequisite: MUSI 2311 with a minimum grade of C and concurrent or previous enrollment in MUSI 2117.
 48 lecture hours.

 NCBE 0130 or NCBE 0230.
-2 hours credit.
+2 credit hours.
 Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
 The course much be part of a student's co-enrollment (co-requisite) enrollment.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
 Eligibility: As per the current TSI Assessment Placement Chart.
 Benefit: paired with ENGL 1301 with required course grade of a C or better, credit earned can be used in an associate degree; Attendance required in lecture and lab hours.
 32 lecture hours.

 NCBE 0220 - BASE Non-Course Competency-Based English.
-2 hours credit.
-Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
-The course must be part of a student's coenrollment (correquisite) with an INRW 0320 course.
+2 credit hours.
+Development of collegelevel writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
+The course must be part of a student's co-enrollment (co-requisite) with an INRW 0320 course.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
 32 lecture hours.